YvanGuidoin/ts-css-modules-webpack-loader/README.md

 [![Build Status](https://travis-ci.com/YvanGuidoin/ts-css-modules-webpack-loader.svg?branch=master)](https://travis-ci.com/YvanGuidoin/ts-css-modules-webpack-loader)

-Take the output of [css-loader](https://github.com/webpack-contrib/css-loader) with css modules and creates a typescript definition of them:
+Take the output of [css-loader](https://github.com/webpack-contrib/css-loader) with css modules and creates a typescript definition of them

+For a simpler setup and a verify mode look at [css-modules-typescript-loader](https://github.com/seek-oss/css-modules-typescript-loader)

 ### Install